421963

 Gross Margin & Pricing Power

-Jack in the Box has good unit economics for a restaurant company, giving it the opportunity to invest in areas such as marketing and talent to stay competitive.
-As you can see above, it's averaged a healthy 31.9% gross margin over the last two years.
-Its margin has also been trending up over the last 12 months, averaging 17.7% year-on-year increases each quarter.
+Jack in the Box's unit economics are higher than the typical restaurant company, giving it the flexibility to invest in areas such as marketing and talent to reach more consumers.
+As you can see above, it's averaged a decent 29.5% gross margin over the last eight quarters.
+Its margin has also been trending up over the last 12 months, averaging 3.2% year-on-year increases each quarter.
 If this trend continues, it could suggest a less competitive environment where the company has better pricing power and more stable input costs (such as ingredients and transportation expenses).

 Operating Margin

-Operating margin is an important measure of profitability for restaurants as it accounts for all expenses keeping the lights on, including wages, rent, advertising, and other administrative costs.
+Operating margin is a key profitability metric for restaurants because it accounts for all expenses keeping the lights on, including wages, rent, advertising, and other administrative costs.

 Jack in the Box Operating Margin (GAAP)